notyal/mirror-git-repos/README.md

 USAGE: ./mirror.sh [OPTION]...

 OPTIONS:
->  archive             Archive the repos.
->  create <url>        Add a repo to the mirror directory.
->  delete <repo>       Remove a repo from the mirror directory.
->  list                List mirrors in the mirror directory.
+  archive             Archive the repos. create <url>        Add a repo to the mirror directory. delete <repo>       Remove a repo from the mirror directory. list                List mirrors in the mirror directory.
-     -a, --absolute    Show the absolute path for the location of each mirror.
->  path                Show the mirror directory location.
->  update              Update the list of mirrors in the mirror directory.
+    -a, --absolute    Show the absolute path for the location of each mirror. path                Show the mirror directory location. update              Update the list of mirrors in the mirror directory. query <user>        Query the Github API for a list of repos associated with the provided user. help                Show this help.
 ```

 ## License